giachello/mlgw/README.md

 ## Special Undocumented Feature: Direct Master Link Connection

 This integration uses a special undocumented feature of the Master Link Gateway that allows to listen into the actual ML traffic on the Masterlink bus and provides enhanced functionality.
-Specifically, it allows Home Assistant to fire events for things happening on the bus that wouldn't be provided by the stock MLGW official API, like speakers turning off, or key presses on the remote control, other than Light/Control.
+Specifically, it allows Home Assistant to fire events for things happening on the bus that wouldn't be provided by the stock MLGW official API, like speakers turning off, or key presses on the remote control.

 It allows all kinds of fun integrations.
 For example you can start and control your Spotify or other streaming integrations through your Beo4 or BeoOne remote control.